 The first timber fortifications on the hill in Nidzica (Neidenburg) were built by the Teutonic Knights at the beginning of the 14th century.
 The watchtower was subordinated to the Działdowo commandry and was the seat of the Teutonic vogt.
 It was to guard the border and administer the southern borders of the Order’s state.
-The construction of the brick castle was undertaken after 1370 and continued until 1400.
-From that moment, the Teutonic pfleger resided there.
-In 1389, the construction had to be so advanced, that a diplomatic meeting of the representatives of the Order, Poland and Lithuania could take place here.
-However, it did not prevent the coming war.
+The construction of the brick castle was started after 1370 and was carried out at a rather rapid pace, without changing of the plans until the beginning of the 15th century, when the Teutonic pfleger began to reside in it.

-The castle has been occupied many times by Polish troops.
-For the first time in 1410, when they took an undefended stronghold on their way to the fields of Grunwald.
+The castle has been captured many times by Polish troops.
+For the first time in 1410, when they took an undefended stronghold on their way to the battlefield of Grunwald.
 Then during the Hunger War in 1414, the Polish knighthood besieged and captured the castle after eight days of siege.
 However, in the same year, the commander of Ostróda Johan von Bichau recaptured Nidzica.
-In 1454, the castle was taken over by the Prussian Confederation and in 1455 it was handed over to the Czech mercenary troops under the command of Jan Kolda of Žampach, who then repelled the invasion of the Teutonic army.
+In 1454, the castle was captured by the Prussian Confederation and in 1455 it was handed over to the Czech mercenary troops under the command of Jan Kolda of Žampach, who then repelled the invasion of the Teutonic army.
 After the Second Peace of Toruń in 1466, the fortress remained in Order hands.
 In 1517 the outer ward of the castle was expanded and strengthened.
 Perhaps thanks to this during the last Polish-Teutonic war, the mercenaries of the great master Albrecht Hohenzollern successfully repulsed Polish troops.
 In 1525, after the secularization of the Order, the seat of the prince starosts was established in Nidzica.

-In 1784 the outer ward was burned down, and in 1812 the castle was devastated by French troops.
+In 1784 the outer bailey burned down, and in 1812 the castle was devastated by French troops.
 The court counsel Ferdynand Tymoteusz Gregorovius saved castle from the total ruin.
 From his inspiration in 1828-1830, the castle was rebuilt into a court and a prison.
-In the winter of 1945, the Soviet army bombed the castle, which until the 1961-1965 reconstruction, was a ruin.
+In the winter of 1945, the Soviet army bombed the castle, which was a ruin until the 1961-1965 reconstruction.

-The castle in Nidzica, despite of previous damages, is today one of the best preserved Teutonic castles.
+The castle in Nidzica, despite of previous damages, is today one of the best preserved Teutonic Knights castles.
 Currently, it serves as a town center of business, culture and entertainment.
 It houses the Museum of the Nidzica Region with an ethnographic and historical exhibition, the Nidzica Cultural Center and the Knights Brotherhood of the Nidzica.
 The tour takes place from October to April, from Tuesday to Saturday from 9.00 – 16.00.
 From May to September throughout the week from 9.00 – 17.00.

 Architektura gotycka w Polsce, red.
-T. Mroczko i M. Arszyński, Warszawa 1995.
+T. Mroczko, M. Arszyński, Warszawa 1995.

 Garniec M., Garniec-Jackiewicz M., Zamki państwa krzyżackiego w dawnych Prusach, Olsztyn 2006.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.